TomHuang8/ADLIS/README.md

 <br>

-&emsp;This repository contains the official PyTorch implementation (**PG-SVRT**), dataset (**DynaSpec**), and benchmark for the paper.
-The primary objective of this work is to advance compressive spectral imaging from traditional image-level reconstruction (i.e., **reconstructing HSIs from a single-frame measurement**) to video-level reconstruction (i.e., **reconstructing HSIs by fusing multi-frame measurements across the temporal domain**).
-In the paper, the proposed baseline (PG-SVRT) primarily evaluates the reconstruction of multi-frame measurements within a CASSI system utilizing a **fixed mask**.
-As shown in the video, video-level reconstruction can effectively enhance completeness, improve reconstruction accuracy and temporal consistency, and reduce flickering.
+&emsp;This repository contains the official PyTorch implementation of ADLIS (Aperture-aware Dispersion Light-field Imaging Spectrometer), the end-to-end ADLI reconstruction framework, and benchmark for the paper.
+The primary objective of this work is to break the inherent dimension trade-off in single-detector high-dimensional imaging systems, advancing 5D spectral light-field (5D-SLF) acquisition from the conventional spatial-division paradigm to a novel encoding-integration paradigm.

+In the paper, the proposed ADLIS adopts a compact birefringent coding model with a manufacturing-friendly, cost-effective birefringent quartz phase plate mounted on the aperture plane to realize angular-spectral-aware encoding.
+Different from microlens arrays that map separate viewpoints onto discrete sensor pixels, ADLIS superimposes light rays from all viewpoints onto each sensor pixel through aperture multiplexing, which maximizes spatial information throughput and enables full-resolution light field reconstruction.
+We further develop an end-to-end ADLI framework that jointly optimizes the differentiable phase plate thickness design and the 5D-SLF reconstruction decoder in a unified pipeline.

 ## ✒️ Citation
 If this repo helps you, please consider citing our works: